ashn-dot-dev/site/thoughts/ashen-notes.md

 It's like that torch mechanic from DSII that was removed in the final game, only in Ashen it is a core part of gameplay and exploration.

+Journeys are a fantastic idea, and I love the idea of side-quests being the only thing that grants a true equivalent to leveling.
+It prevents grinding until you can brute-force an area or boss.
+I don't think was explored as much as it could have, and I find it weird that you can have a companion in your party, get the item for their journey, and still need to head back to the town to talk to them about it.

 ## Bad
 Very small pool of enemy types.